 What about the health benefits?

 The health benefits of salmon are amazing!
 They are filled with good fat.
 This kind of fat won’t make you fat.
 The omega-3 fatty acids in salmon help reduce inflammation in your body.
 And when inflammation is reduced, the less likely you’ll get sick, and I’m not talking colds, I’m talking about the big stuff.
+It’s also really good for Inflammatory Bowel Disease (IBD) like Crohn’s or Colitis.
 Here are some other great benefits:

 It’s high in vitamin D!